-Kathy Calvin is President and CEO of the United Nations Foundation.
-She is a passionate advocate for multi-sector problem-solving, U.S. leadership on global issues, and the inclusion of women at all levels and in all sectors.
-The UN Foundation, created in 1998 with entrepreneur and philanthropist Ted Turner’s historic $1 billion gift to support UN causes, advocates for the UN and connects people, ideas and resources to help the UN solve global problems.
+Kathy Calvin is president and CEO of the United Nations Foundation.
+She is a passionate advocate for multi-sector problem-solving, US leadership on global issues, and the inclusion of women at all levels and in all sectors.
+The UN Foundation was created in 1998 with entrepreneur and philanthropist Ted Turner’s historic $1 billion gift to support UN causes and advocates for the UN and connects people, ideas and resources to help the UN solve global problems.

-Kathy’s career has spanned the public, private and nonprofit sectors.
-Before joining the UN Foundation as Chief Operating Officer in 2003, she served as President of the AOL Time Warner Foundation.
-She previously served in senior positions at AOL, Hill and Knowlton, and U.S. News & World Report.
-From 1976 through 1984 she was Senator Gary Hart’s press secretary.
+Calvin’s career has spanned the public, private and nonprofit sectors.
+Before joining the UN Foundation as CEO in 2003, she served as president of the AOL Time Warner Foundation.
+She previously served in senior positions at AOL, Hill and Knowlton, and US News & World Report.
+From 1976 to 1984 she was Senator Gary Hart’s press secretary.

 Calvin is a graduate of Purdue University.